X

 What will happen next?
 Where is the Lois McClure going?

-This final stage of the replica project also gives us the opportunity to reflect on a key part of the history of canal schooners in our region: how canal families handled the deterioration of their vessels and the impact it had on our environment, lake, and communities.
+Our final two seasons with the replica boat give us the opportunity to reflect on a key part of the history of canal schooners in our region: how canal families handled the aging of their vessels and the impact it had on our environment, lake, and communities.
 Canal boat owners would have to evaluate the cost of repairs, assess valuable parts that could be re-used on a new boat, or decide if the boat should be scuttled or used for other purposes.
 Over the past 20 years, the Lois McClure has served as an opportunity for us to explore how repairs would be done to preserve wooden boats for longer.
 The retirement of the Lois McClure gives us the opportunity to explore this part of our the public history as the final chapter in our replica project.

 As historians, boat builders, and archaeologists, we firmly believe that documenting this project into a living archive is important.
 We need to preserve our past and everything we have learned and experienced with this replica project.
 And through a public archiving project, we can celebrate the Lois McClure, the people who helped us build and tour this vessel, and our historical understanding of this region’s unique sailing canal schooners.